 Causes of Epilepsy in Cerebral Palsy Patients

-The high prevalence of cerebral palsy and epilepsy co-occurring is understandable because they share so many of the same causes.
+The high prevalence co-occurring cerebral palsy and epilepsy is understandable because they share many of the same causes.

-Common causes of epilepsy and cerebral palsy include:
+Common causes of both epilepsy and cerebral palsy include:

 - Birth defects